elvisimprsntr/siriproxy-redeye/README.md

 Usage
 -----

-**Channel (number)**
+**Channel (number {point number})**
-- Changes the channel
+- Changes the channel.
+- Supports both integer and OTA sub-channel numbers.

 **Station (name)**
-- Changes the channel
+- Changes the channel.

 **Command (command)**
-- Sends a single IR command
+- Sends a single IR command.

 **RedEye (name)**
-- Will change RedEye units if you have more than one.
+- Change RedEye units if you have more than one.
-- Writes selected RedEye to file for improved reliability.
+- Prompts you to select a new room.

+**Room (name)**
+- Change room, if you have more than one room for RedEye Pro.
+- Prompts you to select a new device.

+**Device (name)**
+- Change device, if you have more than one device per room.

 To Do List
 ----------